AnorexicLobster/CM1114-Death-Metal-Society-Website/README.md

 -----------------------------------------------------------------------------------------------

 Favicon</br>
-Reference:
+Reference:</br>
 https://www.youtube.com/watch?v=HGTJBPNC-Gw&t=7198s

 Note: At the beginning I used this reference, to learn a little more about HTML and CSS.
-      I also used it for the Favicon.
+      I also used it for the Favicon.</br>
       Timestamp: 31Mins 20Secs.